 About Tacoma Aikikai

 Tacoma Aikikai embraces the benefits of traditional Aikido training, rooted in honoring the lineage and culture of Japanese martial traditions.
 We also work to continually evolve our dojo and our practice in line with Aikido principles of awareness and compassion.
-We hold to our founding vision of making Aikido accessible for anyone who wants to practice and contributing to our community.
-We operate on a sliding scale fee basis, with no one turned away for lack of funds.
+We hold our vision of creating a vibrant Aikido community accessible for anyone who wants to practice.

 Tacoma Aikikai instructors are accredited by the Aikikai World Headquarters, in Tokyo, Japan, the direct familial lineage of Aikido teaching from O-Sensei through the current Doshu Moriteru Ueshiba, O-Sensei’s grandson.
 In the U.S., Tacoma Aikikai is affiliated with and accredited by Birankai North America, an organization established by the late T.K.
 Chiba Shihan.
 We also have a strong relationship with Aikido Kyoto and our teachers Yoko Okamoto Sensei and Chris Mulligan Sensei.